 The smartphone market develops very dynamically.
-It is no surprise that many analysts pay more and more attention to this area and invest a lot of time and resources into research and development of this topic.
-In our analysis we will use a study by IDC (International Data Corporation), a marketing research group headquartered in USA.
+It is no surprise that many analysts pay more and more attention to this area and invest a lot of time and resources into the research and development of this topic.
+In our analysis, we will use a study by IDC (International Data Corporation), a marketing research group headquartered in the USA.

 Let us have a look at every smartphone manufacturer starting with the biggest market share.

 The Finnish feature phone and smartphone manufacturer loses its market share.
-Although they sold more items in 2010 than in 2009, the market share fell from 39% to 33,1% and this is probably due to the fact that the competition at the smartphone market has become much more acute.
-To compete with the Apple’s iPhone and Android smartphones Nokia smartphones engages into a long term partnership with Microsoft and its operating system Windows Phone 7, while putting end to Symbian, which is to be supported for no more than another two years.
+Although they sold more items in 2010 than in 2009, the market share fell from 39% to 33,1% and this is probably due to the fact that the competition in the smartphone market has become much more acute.
+To compete with the Apple’s iPhone and Android smartphones Nokia smartphones engages into a long-term partnership with Microsoft and its operating system Windows Phone 7 while putting end to Symbian, which is to be supported for no more than another two years.

 3) Research In Motion

 As can be seen from the table, the Canadian BlackBerry maker Research in Motion the inventor of the smartphone did quite well in 2010.
 Despite steadily increasing sales figures they are gradually overtaken by Apple and in the 4th Quarter of 2010, Apple sold more iPhones than its rival BlackBerry.